dojo/framework/docs/en/resource/supplemental.md

 };
 ```

-## Creating a memory template
+## Memory templates

-Sometimes we may want to create a template that works off of a local in-memory array rather than via an async endpoint.
-When creating this type of template, the same approach is taken but we have a couple of things to consider.
+Templates that work off of a local in-memory array can also be used as a data source.
+These types of template use the same creation mechanism as any other template, but with a few extra considerations, namely:

--   We should cater for filering via the query option.
+-   Filtering should be catered for through the `query` parameter.
--   We can side load the full data set using the `put` param.
-This will allow data-aware widgets access to the full data set up front and is useful for widgets such as `select` which need to skip to content related to a given keypress etc...
+-   The full data set can be sideloaded using the `put` parameter.
+This gives data-aware widgets access to the full data set up front, and is useful for widgets such as `select` which need to skip to specific content related to a given keypress, for example.

 ```ts
 import USStates from './states';